dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 {:numbered="false"}

-Many thanks to John Levine for helping shepherd this document as well as Oliver Deighton, and Murray Kucherawy for their kind and actionable feedback on the language and first draft of the proposal.
+Many thanks to John Levine for helping shepherd this document as well as Oliver Deighton and Murray Kucherawy for their kind and actionable feedback on the language and first draft of the proposal.
 Thanks to Eliot Lear for helping guide the draft to the right hands for review.
 Many thanks to the members of IETF ART for vigorous discussion thereof.